Idempotence

 Behind the Name

-The word "Idempotence" comes from Latin: "idem," meaning "same," combined with "potentia," meaning "power" or "effect."
-That combination captures the core idea perfectly — no matter how many times you perform the operation, the effect stays exactly the same, which is exactly why the name stuck.
+The word "Idempotence" comes from Latin: "idem", meaning "the same", combined with "potentia", meaning "power" or "effect".
+Put together, it describes something that has the same effect no matter how many times it's carried out — which is exactly where the name comes from.

 Take a Closer Look!

-Idempotence is the property where the result of performing an operation once is exactly the same as the result of performing that same operation over and over again.
+Idempotence is a property where the result of performing an operation once is exactly the same as the result of performing that same operation over and over again.

-With an idempotent system, only one order gets processed — the second click is simply ignored.
+With an idempotent system, only one order gets processed, and the second click is simply ignored.

-Without this property, you'd end up with two separate orders and get charged twice, which is obviously a problem.
+Without this property, you'd end up with two separate orders — and get charged twice.

-In web and app development, this mechanism is especially useful when the network connection is unstable.
+In web and mobile app development, this mechanism also comes into play when the network connection is unstable.

-That's why idempotence is such a valued property in programming and web design — it keeps systems safe and reliable even when network errors occur.
+Because of this, idempotence is a property that's valued in programming and web design to keep systems safe and reliable even when network errors occur.